houtanb/obsmacro-dynare-json/content/dynare-preprocessor-w-json.md

 ## The Dynare Preprocessor ##

 At the basic level, the Dynare Preprocessor takes as input a Dynare `.mod` file and outputs the derivatives of the static and dynamic versions of the model in addition to a "driver" file that guides the backend actions to be taken.
-These outputs are provided for use with Matlab, Octave, C, and, as of the current unstable verion of Dynare, Julia.
+These outputs are provided for use with Matlab, Octave, C, and, as of the current unstable version of Dynare, Julia.

 In addition to the aforementioned outputs, the unstable version of Dynare provides output in JSON format that represents the `.mod` file at every major preprocessing stage, Parsing, Check Pass, Transform Pass, and Computing Pass.
 To better understand the type of JSON output that can be obtained, it is helpful to see the Dynare Preprocessor Flow Chart and know in a general sense what is done at each stage: